signal-noise/deploybot/README.md

 ## Installation

 Set up an AWS account, following the [Serverless documentation](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
 Get the Access Key and Secret, and save them to your `~.aws/credentials` file under the `deploybot` profile if you intend to deploy manually (recommended).
 Uncomment the resources section of `serverless.yml` and deploy so that you have live endpoints, then re-comment the DynamoDB tables, as you can't redeploy over the top of them.
+You'll need to manually create the GSI for the deployments table defined in the YAML file as that doesn't seem to be working via serverless; you'll also need to explicitly allow the created Role to access the index via IAM.

 Set up a GitHub app for your organisation; navigate to your organisation settings, go to GitHub Apps and create a new one.
 Fill in the Name, Description and Homepage fields, then add the endpoint for your `github_event` function to the Webhook URL field.
 You then need to install it; ideally to all repositories.
 You'll need to get the App's `ID` and `Private Key` as well as its `Installation ID`.